 The Company provides administrative services to entities in the UNUS Group and receives administrative and other services from the Unilever Group.
 All balances with Unilever Group and UNUS Group entities are uncollateralized and interest bearing.
 It is Unilever Group's policy to charge interest on all intercompany debt.
-During each of the years ended December 31, 2018 and 2017 interest on intercompany debt ranged from 2.71% to 3.47% and .61% to 4.19%, respectively.
+During each of the years ended December 31, 2019 and 2018 interest on intercompany debt ranged from 2.86% to 3.54% and 2.71% to 3.47%, respectively.

-The Company has provided Conopco with two unsecured, non-interest bearing lines of credit totaling \$5.9 million to fund the environmental remediation of two sites in New Jersey.
+The Company has provided Conopco with two unsecured, non-interest-bearing lines of credit totaling \$5.9 million to fund the environmental remediation of two sites in New Jersey.
+During 2019 one of the lines of credit was closed.
 The letters of credit automatically renew on an annual basis and can only be terminated by the Company with the permission of the New Jersey Department of Environmental Protection.
-There were no amounts outstanding under either line of credit as of December 31, 2018 and 2017 or during the years ended December 31, 2018 and 2017.
+There were no amounts outstanding under either line of credit as of December 31, 2019 and 2018 or during the years ended December 31, 2019 and 2018.

-On a daily basis, available funds are swept from depository accounts into a concentration account and used to settle intercompany borrowings.
+On a daily basis, available funds are swept from depository accounts into a Unilever Group concentration account and used to settle intercompany borrowings.
 Cash principally represents the balance of customer checks that have not yet cleared through the banking system and become available to be swept into the concentration account, and deposits made subsequent to the daily cash sweep.
 The Company does not fund its disbursement accounts for checks it has written until the checks are presented to the bank for payment.
 Cash overdrafts represent the balance of outstanding checks and are classified with other current liabilities.
 There are no compensating balance requirements or other restrictions on the transfer of cash associated with the Company's depository accounts.